dantewarhola/ShadowMsg/README.md

 ## What is CipherChat?

 CipherChat is a browser-based secure messaging platform built for private, real-time conversations.
-Every message is encrypted on your device before it leaves — the server never sees your plaintext.
+Every message is encrypted on your device before it leaves.
+The server never sees your plaintext.
 When a room is gone, the messages are gone with it.

 ---